sabaansari7110-max/find-element-exists-in-tuple/README.md

 #what i learned
 <br>
-From thid program, I Learned:
+From this program, I Learned:
 <br>
--How to create and use a tuple in pyhton
+-How to create and use a tuple in pyhton.
 <br>
--How to take input from user
+-How to take input from user.
 <br>
--How to use 'if-else' condition
+-How to use 'if-else' condition.
 <br>
--Basic logic for searching elements in a collection
+-Basic logic for searching elements in a collection.
 <br>